-- A. New construction of a residential structure or an existing residential structure to be substantially improved or replaced, or that has incurred substantial damage located in Zones A, AE and AO shall have the lowest floor elevated at least two (2) feet above the base flood elevation. - B. New construction of a non-residential structure or an existing non-residential structure to be substantially improved or replaced, or that has incurred substantial damage located in Zones A, AE, and AO shall: - 1.
-Have the lowest floor elevated at least two (2) feet above the base flood elevation; or - 2.
-Together with attendant utility and sanitary facilities: - a.
-Be floodproofed at least two (2) feet above the base flood elevation so that below this elevation the structure is watertight with walls substantially impermeable to the passage of water; - b.
-Have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy; and - c.
-Be certified by a registered professional engineer or architect that the dry floodproofing design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section.
-Such certification shall be provided to the Floodplain Administrator in the form of a completed and signed Floodproofing Certificate for Non-Residential Structures. - C. A fully enclosed area for new construction of a structure, or an existing structure to be substantially improved or replaced, or that has incurred substantial damage located in a special flood hazard area that is below the lowest floor of a structure, below the base flood elevation, and therefore subject to flooding, shall meet the following requirements: - 1.
-Be constructed with flood damage-resistant materials; - 2.
-Be used solely for the parking of vehicles, building access, or storage; - 3.
-Be constructed with the floor of the enclosed area at grade on at least one side of the structure; and - 4.
-Be constructed with flood openings installed in the enclosure walls so that they are designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwater.
-Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria: - a.
-A minimum of two flood openings on different sides of each enclosed area having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided;
+- A. New construction of a residential structure or an existing residential structure to be substantially improved or replaced, or that has incurred substantial damage located in Zones A, AE and AO, shall have the lowest floor elevated at least two feet above the base flood elevation. - B. New construction of a nonresidential structure or an existing nonresidential structure to be substantially improved or replaced, or that has incurred substantial damage located in Zones A, AE, and AO, shall: - (1) Have the lowest floor elevated at least two feet above the base flood elevation; or - (2) Together with attendant utility and sanitary facilities: - (a) Be floodproofed at least two feet above the base flood elevation so that below this elevation the structure is watertight with walls substantially impermeable to the passage of water; - (b) Have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy; and

-- b.
-The bottom of all flood openings shall be no higher on the enclosure wall than one foot above either the interior or exterior grade, whichever is higher; and - c.
-Flood openings may be equipped with screens, louvers, or other coverings or devices provided that they permit the automatic entry and exit of floodwaters. - D. A fully enclosed area that has a floor that is below grade on all sides, including below-grade crawlspaces and basements are prohibited for new structures, existing structures to be substantially improved or replaced, or that have incurred substantial damage located in Zones A, AE, and AO.
+- (3) Be certified by a professional engineer or architect that the dry floodproofing design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section.
+Such certification shall be provided to the Floodplain Administrator in the form of a completed and signed floodproofing certificate for nonresidential structures.
+[Amended 3-10-2020 by Art.
+5] - C. A fully enclosed area for new construction of a structure, or an existing structure to be substantially improved or replaced, or that has incurred substantial damage, located in a special flood hazard area that is below the lowest floor of a structure, below the base flood elevation, and therefore subject to flooding, shall meet the following requirements: - (1) Be constructed with flood-damage-resistant materials; - (2) Be used solely for the parking of vehicles, building access, or storage; - (3) Be constructed with the floor of the enclosed area at grade on at least one side of the structure; and - (4) Be constructed with flood openings installed in the enclosure walls so that they are designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwater.
+Designs for meeting this requirement must either be certified by a professional engineer or architect or must meet or exceed the following minimum criteria: [Amended 3-10-2020 by Art.
+5] - (a) A minimum of two flood openings on different sides of each enclosed area having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided; - (b) The bottom of all flood openings shall be no higher on the enclosure wall than one foot above either the interior or exterior grade, whichever is higher; and - (c) Flood openings may be equipped with screens, louvers, or other coverings or devices, provided that they permit the automatic entry and exit of floodwaters. - D. A fully enclosed area that has a floor that is below grade on all sides, including below-grade crawl spaces and basements, is prohibited for new structures, existing structures to be substantially improved or replaced, or that have incurred substantial damage, located in Zones A, AE, and AO.